Special Operation Group (Odisha): Headquarters

 The Special Operation Group has its Training-cum-resource centre at Chandaka in Bhubaneswar.
 They have a staff strength of about 1800 commandos, constituted into teams of 20-25 commandos.
 Each unit is self-reliant and can operate combat patrol deep inside jungle and mountain for days in search of armed extremists.
 The teams of SOG operate either in single team or in multiple teams depending on the scale of the operation launched.
 They carry the insignia of tusker and call themselves 'Kalinga Tuskers', though the use of the name 'Kalinga Tusker' is not very well known.
-Their motto is 'kalingaha sahasika', which translates roughly as 'people of Kalinga are brave.'.
-Kalinga is the ancient name of Odisha.
+Their motto is 'Kalingaha Sahasika', which translates roughly as 'Brave Kalinga'.